deadlyvipers/dojo_rules/introduction.md

-Introducing new deadly viper students to the dojo.
+Introducing new deadly viper student, DJ, to the Dojo.
+Electives is his favorite codeschool path.